Jordforbindelse (soil connection)

 traveling exhibition, Aarhus Libraries, 2024

-Everything in the world is connected to the soil.
-However, the health of living soil is increasingly under pressure, making it necessary to understand the many ways in which we are connected to the earth beneath us.
-Jordforbindelse (or, soil connection) is a collaboration between myself, design researcher Louise Permiin and soil biologists from Aarhus University's Department of Ecoscience; an experimental project that lies at the intersection of art, science and agriculture.
-Through a mix of artistic, biological and technological co-design processes, Jordforbindelse tries to establish connections between humans and earthworms, as a way to bring to light the important but often invisible processes that take place in the soil beneath our feet.
+Everything in the world connects back to soil.
+But healthy, living soil is under increasing pressure, which makes it important for us to understand the many ways we're connected to the earth beneath our feet.
+Jordforbindelse (or, soil connection) brings together myself, design researcher Louise Permiin, and soil biologists from Aarhus University's Department of Ecoscience in an experimental project that blends art, science and agriculture.

 The opening of Jordforbindelse was held at DOKK1 during the 2024 World Soil Day Conference, where Danish researchers, farmers and other industry professionals connected to the soil meet once a year under a unique theme.
 This year’s theme was: 'Caring for soils – measure, monitor, manage’.
 As a part of World Soil Day we provided a tour of the exhibition, a sensory soil workshop and an interactive lunch activity featuring live earthworms.

-Jordfordindelse builds on the work of previous collaborative projects Jord/Luft and Vibrant Soils.
+Jordforbindelse builds on the work of previous collaborative projects Jord/Luft and Vibrant Soils.

-This project was generously supported in part by:Aage V. Jensens Fonde, Aarhus Bibliotekerne, and EJP Soils with additional assistance from the Aarhus University Department of Ecoscience.
+This project was generously supported in part by: Aage V. Jensens Fonde, Aarhus Bibliotekerne, and EJP Soils with additional assistance from the Aarhus University Department of Ecoscience.

 + World Soil Day 2024